renlulu/ParseProject/Helix Technologies/project.md

 ---
+name: Helix Technologies
-name: Helix Technologiesdescription: A developer tool that enables setup of an ETL pipeline in Google Cloud Platform.
+description: A developer tool that enables setup of an ETL pipeline in Google Cloud Platform.
 It aims to integrate Zilliqa’s blockchain data into Google BigQuery database.
 logo:
 categories: API
 status: Live